Cirque du Soleil: 1984–1989: Foundation and early productions

 The company's first production Le Grand Tour performed in Quebec for 13 weeks in summer 1984.
 Although several issues persisted during the first tour (including a collapsed tent and conflict between artists), it was a financial success.
 After securing funding from the Canadian government for a second year from the help of Quebec premier René Lévesque, Laliberté hired Guy Caron, head of the National Circus School, as Cirque du Soleil's artistic director.
 Laliberté and Caron reworked the company's performance style to emulate that of Moscow Circus by having the acts tell a story.
 Further influences from the Circus of China, Cirque Arlette Gruss, and Circus Roncalli led Cirque du Soleil to approach their shows in a more theatrical fashion with live music and no technical crew on stage.
 To assist in this shift towards a theatrical production, Laliberté and Caron hired Belgian director Franco Dragone to direct segments of their 1985 production, Cirque du Soleil.

 The company's first non-Quebec performances in Ontario in 1985 were unsuccessful, leading to a $750,000 deficit.
-To allow a 1986 tour to mount, the Desjardins Group covered $200,000 of bad checks, financier Daniel Lamarre represented the company for free, and the Quebec government allotted it an additional year of funding.
+To enable a 1986 tour, the Desjardins Group covered $200,000 of bad checks, financier Daniel Lamarre represented the company for free, and the Quebec government allotted it an additional year of funding.
 La Magie Continue, their 1986 production, proved more artistically successful with the direction of Franco Dragone.
 This extended to the creation of their 1987 show Le Cirque Réinventé.